mlhartme/stool/client/documentation.md

 Before starting an app, Stool checks if it has previously been started.
 If so, the respective container is removed.

+Startup is refused if the user who built the image does not have access to all fault projects of the image.

 Startup is refused if your stage has expired.
 In this case, use `stool config expire=`*newdate* to configure a new `expire` date.

 Startup is also refused if the disk or memory quota exceeded.
 In this case, stop some other stages.